MirjamC/xml-workshop/_build/html/_sources/11_page_BS.md

 Dataframe.sort_values([column(s) to sort by], [sorting order])
 ```
 In the code below the Dataframe we just made is sorted by 'Group' and 'Index' in ascending order for both.
 Notice that the sorting columns are quoted.
-When adding more than one column a (comma seperated) list must be passed.
+When adding more than one column a (comma separated) list must be passed.
 The sorting order default is 'ascending', for 'descending', the ascending attirbute is set to False.

 ```{code-cell}
 newspaper_with_order = newspaper_with_order.sort_values(['Group', 'Index'], ascending = [True, True])